mohitparmar1/Shopy/README.md

 ## Setup

-Follow these steps to set up the project locally on your machine:
+Follow these steps to set up the project locally on your machine :

 ### Prerequisites